manumiranda/twitch-api/README.md

 ## Usage

 Follow the [Authorization Code Flow](https://github.com/justintv/Twitch-API/blob/master/authentication.md#authorization-code-flow) that you can find in the [official twitch.tv API v3 documentation](https://github.com/justintv/Twitch-API):
-1. Send the user you'd like to authenticate to twitch.tv's authentication URL (you can get this URL using the convenience method `getAuthorizationUrl` **once the library is initiallized**)
+1. Send the user you'd like to authenticate to twitch.tv's authentication URL (you can get this URL using the convenience method `getAuthorizationUrl` **once the module is initiallized**)
 2. If the user authorizes your application, she will be redirected to `https://[your registered redirect URI]/?code=[CODE]`.
-That is the `code` you need to get the user's *access token*.
+There you can get the `code` you need to get the user's *access token*.

 ### Step 1: Initialization
 ```javascript